microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

 ## Deploying the configuration server

-In an invididual Spring Boot microservice, the configurationis typically provided in an accompanying file called `application.yml` or `application.properties`.
-But if we were to deploy multiple Spring Boot microservices in this fashion, settings would have to be duplicated across mulitple microservices.
+In an individual Spring Boot microservice, the configuration is typically provided in an accompanying file called `application.yml` or `application.properties`.
+But if we were to deploy multiple Spring Boot microservices in this fashion, settings would have to be duplicated across multiple microservices.

 Spring Cloud simplifies configuration management by centralizing configuration in a single configuration server.
 Azure Spring Cloud extends this functionality by provisioning and managing a Config Server directly from a git repository containing configuration.